Comparison¶

 Basic Comparison¶

-To compare two benchmark results, use the masbench compare
+To compare two benchmark results, use the masbench compare command:

 masbench compare benchmark1-name benchmark2-name